android·

 Fire Tools Instructions

-We enable the developer mode, then the instructions at https://github.com/mrhaydendp/Fire-Tools
+We enable developer mode, then follow the instructions at https://github.com/mrhaydendp/Fire-Tools.

-Will use it to remove tons of the Amazon Apps, or as it says, Debloat.
+We'll use it to remove tons of Amazon apps, or as it says, Debloat.

 # move to a temp folder